awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-pinpoint-segment.md

 # AWS::Pinpoint::Segment<a name="aws-resource-pinpoint-segment"></a>

-Creates a new segment for an application or updates the configuration, dimension, and other settings for an existing segment that's associated with an application\.
+A *segment* designates which users receive messages from a campaign or journey, typically a group of customers that share certain attributes\.
+The AWS::Pinpoint::Segment resource defines the configuration, dimension, and other settings for a segment\.

 ## Syntax<a name="aws-resource-pinpoint-segment-syntax"></a>